Installing and Configuring the Authorizer

 3. Install the Helm Chart using the custom custom-values.yaml file.

-• It is recommended to deploy the Access File POD within the same namespace as the PAA.
+• Deploy the Access File POD within the same namespace as the PAA (recommended).

 helm install <release-name> authz-access-file --values values-custom.yaml

-• Check that the Access File service is up and running and review the logs for any significant errors.
+• Check that the Access File service is up and running.
+Review the logs for any significant errors.

 • The error ERROR: rabbit component is null. skipping fetching schemas from tenant-mgmt can be safely ignored.